0xUKN/MMM-googlecalendarNFC/README.md

 3. Go to "Credentials" tab, click on "create credentials" button and select OAuth client ID.
 Select "Web application".
 You can now download your credentials file.
 4. Move the downloaded credentials to `config/credentials.json`.
-5. Now, go back to the `googlecalendar` module folder and edit `config/credentials.json` file.
-6. Run the Magic Mirror.
+5. Run the Magic Mirror.
 Now, on you're terminal, you'll be asked to open an URL in your browser to authorise the application.
 Do it.
 Now, copy the `code` value and paste it in terminal.
-7. You're done!
+6. You're done!
 Now your events should be displayed in the Magic Mirror.

 Note: If you want to remove the account, and connect another one, just remove the `.credentials` folder that is created after you authorise the module.